 Mappin & Webb at Gleneagles - First Shoot After Lockdown No.3

 Since the UK went into the third COVID lockdown, it has been very quiet on the shoot front with all shoots either pushed back or cancelled.
-So it was with great joy I could get back out again and shoot for Mappin & Webb, I'm glad to say the first shoot didn't disappointed and was nice to be on a little adventure after being in lockdown for 3/4 months.
+So it was with great joy I could get back out again and shoot for Mappin & Webb, I'm glad to say the first shoot didn't disappoint and was nice to be on a little adventure after being in lockdown for 3/4 months.

-The project was to shoot the refurbished Mappin & Webb boutique inside the Gleneagles Hotel in Scotland, it did require a long drive (again, seem to have a habit of visiting Scotland the past 12 months or so) but it was well worth it to get behind the camera again and shoot a commission as well as seeing the beauty of the local Gleneagles landscape, which I've included a few quick shots of the area to show how amazing it is, these are taken with my iPhone as I was walking form the car, and I know I should of used my 'real' camera but in all honestly I didn't want to spend the time and energy shooting something that was not briefed in and thus distract from the main shoot.
+The project was to shoot the refurbished Mappin & Webb boutique inside the Gleneagles Hotel in Scotland, it did require a long drive (again, seem to have a habit of visiting Scotland the past 12 months or so) but it was well worth it to get behind the camera again and shoot a commission as well as seeing the beauty of the local Gleneagles landscape, which I've included a few quick shots of the area to show how amazing it is, these are taken with my iPhone as I was walking from the car, and I know I should have used my 'real' camera but in all honestly I didn't want to spend the time and energy shooting something that was not briefed in and thus distract from the main shoot.

 Do you need architectural photography?

-Over the years I've developed a specialism in working with luxury retailers, finding a balance between the needs or the shoot and the needs of the retail operations so if you have a interior or architectural photography project of a retail space, please do get in touch and perhaps I can help you achieve some great retail interior photography.
+Over the years I've developed a specialism in working with luxury retailers, finding a balance between the needs or the shoot and the needs of the retail operations so if you have an interior or architectural photography project of retail space, please do get in touch and perhaps I can help you achieve some great retail interior photography.